 A 1992 study on the effect of grip width on bench press performance found that the grip width affects maximal bench press performance of experienced male weight lifters.
-Observation of the bar path at different grip widths revealed a decrease in the distance of the bar from the shoulder as the grip width increased.
+Observation of the bar path at different grip widths revealed a decrease in the bar’s distance from the shoulder as the grip width increased.

-The increase in grip width correlated with a decrease in the moment of the force about the shoulder axis.
+The increase in grip width correlated with a decrease in the force’s moment about the shoulder axis.
 Subsequently, the middle grip width, the sticking region, was found to occur at a greater vertical distance from the shoulder axis and lasted for a smaller percentage of the ascent phase than for the narrower or wider grip.

 When bench pressing, the perfect grip allows you to incorporate muscle groups and power press straight up.

 How do you find your perfect grip?
 Start with no weight on the bar, then lie back on the bench and unrack the bar—lower the bar to the bottom part of your chest about at your sternum.
-Now adjust the position of your hands on the bar until your forearms are as close to vertical as possible.
+Now adjust your hands’ position on the bar until your forearms are as close to vertical as possible.
 This hand placement and bar position are your optimal bench press position.

 Find your perfect bench position.

 Lie back on the bench, not too close or too far away from the uprights, as this can either waste valuable energy when taking the weight off or hitting the uprights when you press the weight up.

 Plant your feet firmly on the floor with your knees bent to an angle of approximately 80-90 degrees.
 Keep your feet flat and heels on the floor.
 Grip the bar using your perfect grip and ‘lock’ your shoulders back into the bench.